garrandall/popular-music-data/tracks/change-lisa-stansfield.md

 And if I didn't want you, then I would want you out

 This love, this love has filled me up
-Ooh my love I'll never give you up
+Ohmy love I'll never give you up
 'Cos I'll always want your love

 If I could change the way I live my life today